binnes/WiFiMeshRaspberryPi/part1/ROUTE.md

 When you are connected via the mesh network you may find some services do not work when on the mesh, such as some wireless print services or media services.
 This is because they rely on network broadcast traffic.

 Broadcast traffic from the home/office network does not get sent to the mesh network.
 If you need this behaviour then you can replace the gateway node with another bridge node to bridge the mesh network to your home/office network.
-Bridging to your mesh network is not advisable if your home/office netowrk is a busy network, as you may flood the mesh network.
+Bridging to your mesh network is not advisable if your home/office network is a busy network, as you may flood the mesh network.

 ***
 *Quick links :*